As 2012 was nearing its end, Mass Effect fans were still knee deep in the newly released (relatively speaking) Mass…

 As 2012 was nearing its end, Mass Effect fans were still knee deep in the newly released (relatively speaking) Mass Effect 3.
 The ending game to the sci-fi opera trilogy was released in March of that year to much critical and fan acclaim, though backlash from its fans regarding its ending was admittedly quite vocal and widespread.
 With a new generation upon us, a new Mass Effect game is well into full production.
 As I scour the net for clues, follow every BioWare developer on Twitter as I can, I’m allowed to say I anticipate every morsel of information I can get on the game.
 With that, let’s take an in-depth look at everything we know so far about the next hotly anticipated game in this quality franchise.

-In late August 2012, fans were fresh off the release of new content for Mass Effect 3.
+First announcement In late August 2012, fans were fresh off the release of new content for Mass Effect 3.
 Called “Leviathan”, the DLC delved into the past and origins of the Reapers.
 Fast forward to Sept.
 18 however, and we were dealt a most welcome announcement.
 In an official blog post, general manager of BioWare Aaryn Flynn confirmed that executive producer Casey Hudson and his teams had plans for a new game set in the Mass Effect universe that were already under way.

 “But the Mass Effect universe is vast, and Casey and our teams have plans for another full game.
 “Where to go next?” with such a project has been a question a lot of us have been asking, and we’d all love to hear your ideas,” he said.